 |6008||Unable to resolve the DNS|

-|6009||For all client side errors (Except HTTP 404, 408), please refer to HTTP 4xx error codes for details.|
+|6009||For all client-side errors (Except HTTP 404, 408), refer to HTTP 4xx error codes for details.|

-|6013||The source page that is being tried to index could not be found.
+|6013||The source page that is being tried to index couldn't be found.
 (HTTP 404 error)|

-|6018||The source page is not responding, and the request has timed out.
+|6018||The source page isn't responding, and the request has timed out.
 (HTTP 408 error)|

 |6021||The source page that is being tried to index has no textual content on the page.|

-|6023||The source page that is being tried to index is unsupported (not a HTML page)|
+|6023||The source page that is being tried to index is unsupported (not an HTML page)|

 |6024||The source page that is being tried to index has unsupported content.|